 Do you know what to look for in a clinical supervision contract?
 In my 40 hour training to become a clinical supervisor in Texas participants learn how to design a great contract for their future supervisees.
+The problem?
+They don't teach graduate students about the contract they are about to sign!
 Here are my best tips on what to look for in your supervisor's clinical supervision contract.

 TCCBB #24 What to Look for in a Clinical Supervision Contract

 To define what a clinical supervision contract is I'm going to start with the American Counseling Association.
 The ACA division Association for Counselor Education and Supervision (ACES), developed ACES Best Supervision Practices.
 The best practices for a supervision contract are:

 “In a supervision contract the supervisor verbally describes and provides the supervisee with a written contract or syllabus that outlines expectations of the supervisor and supervisee.
 This includes the criteria for evaluation, consequences of underperformance, tasks. functions and goals of supervision and ethical and legal considerations.”